Bartletts Ferry Fishing Report – January 2008

-Bartletts Ferry: Level: 0.6 feet below full pool.
-Temp: Low 60 degrees.
-Clarity: Clear.
+Bartletts Ferry: Level: Down 1.6 feet below full pool.
+Temp: 57-60 degrees, but dropping.
+Clarity: Slight stain.

 Other Articles You Might Enjoy